UBC-FRESH/nemora/docs/overview.md

 welcome.

 ## Current Caveats
-- The grouped Weibull workflow uses a curve-fit back-end to preserve manuscript parity; an EM implementation with covariance reporting is slated for a follow-up release.
+- Grouped Weibull currently relies on a least-squares fit (matching the manuscript parity workflow), while Johnson SB and Birnbaum-Saunders use grouped maximum-likelihood optimisation with numerical Hessian estimates.
+We plan to consolidate these approaches once the MLE path reproduces the legacy parity results.
 - Johnson SB grouped fits fall back to SciPy’s continuous MLE when the grouped optimiser fails, so diagnostics will report a non-converged status in those cases.
-- Generalised secant (GSM) support currently covers three- and four-component mixtures.
-Extending the estimator and registry entries to arbitrary component counts remains on the roadmap.
+- Generalised secant (GSM) mixtures are exposed as `gsmN` distributions; while the grouped estimator supports any component count `N >= 2`, convergence behaviour for large `N` still needs empirical evaluation.